-Flushing of water mains (spring and fall each year) is necessary to test the hydrants to make sure adequate flow and pressure is available.
-It also confirms that the fire hydrants and valves are operating correctly.
+Hydrant flushing takes place, each year, in the spring and fall.
+Flushing of water mains is necessary to test the hydrants to make sure adequate flow and pressure is available.
+It also confirms the fire hydrants and valves are operating correctly.
 In addition, it enhances water quality by removing sediment from the pipes in order to maintain water clarity and quality in the distribution pipes.

 Questions: Contact the Water Department at 262-473-0560.